studica/studica-docs-worldskills/source/docs/ROS/GettingStarted/building-ros.rst

 Configuring CMakeLists.txt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The previous section analyzed the major sections of a ``CMakeLists.txt`` file, luckily most of the work is already done when the repository is cloned.
-The main thing to remember when it is time to build your programs are to generate executables, set dependencies, and set libraries to link the target against.
+The main things to remember when it is time to build your programs are to generate executables, set dependencies, and set libraries to link the target against.
 To do this, add the following lines at the end of the ``vmxpi_ros_bringup`` CMakeLists.txt file:

 .. code-block:: rst